networknt/light-doc/content/architecture/gateway.md

 services as these are built on top of JavaEE platform with no capability to address these concerns inside the application server.
-The foundation of JavaEE is Servlet API which treats request and response immutable and it doesn't provide a way to intercept request and response easyly in servlet filter.
+The foundation of JavaEE is Servlet API which treats request and response immutable and it doesn't provide a way to intercept request and response easily in servlet filter.
 The servlet API was designed around 2000 and it cannot be changed due to backward compatibility.
 This leaves only one option to address cross-cutting concerns on the network level.
-Normally JavaEE app are designed as multiple layers and putting an extra layer as gateway is very natural.
+Normally JavaEE apps are designed as multiple layers and putting an extra layer as gateway is very natural.